lucasmoten/coinkite-docs/coldcard/quick.md

 - open the wallet file, and wait for sync to complete.
 - you may want to keep the wallet file (which now has many additional details about change addresses and so on) elsewhere on your computer.
-- your new wallet will use old-style (not segwit) payment addresses for maximum compatibility

 When you want to spend from this wallet: